codefoster/iot-workshop/instructions.md

     * 10 k&ohm; resistor

 What you need to pick up from up front
 * USB Cord for powered
 * Power Brick
 * Ethernet Cable ( Dont need a crossover )

 The Raspberry Pi 3 (RP3) is obviously the brains of the operation here.
 It's essentially a tiny computer with controllable pins.
 We've equipped these ones with a Raspberry Pi camera module too.
 Of course, you could just plug a webcam in to one of the USB ports, but the camera module uses the CSI port on the board and is faster and has drivers built in to the device.

 The RP3 doesn't have any built in storage, but uses an SD card slot.
 We have Raspbian - Raspberry Pi's custom distribution of Linux - installed along with Node.js.
 This makes each of these devices a very capable machine.

 The RP3 is powered with a standard micro-USB port.
-We don't have micro-USB cables provided, so we're hoping you have your own.

 For network connectivity, the RP3 has wifi built right in.
 This should already be set up for you.